Go to content

 Role: Product Designer / Design System Manager

-Since 2017, I’ve been helping Feelgood improve and expand their digital solutions.
-These include a web portal for managers, a web app for appointment registration, a mobile app for handling private healthcare matters, and a design system.
+Since 2017, I’ve been helping Swedish healthcare company Feelgood improve and expand their digital solutions.
+These include a web portal for managers, a web app for appointment registration, a mobile app for private healthcare matters, and a design system.

 About Feelgood

-Feelgood was founded in 1995 and has over 1,000 employees and 155 health clinics throughout Sweden.
-56 of them are branded as their own.
+Feelgood was founded in 1995 and has over 1,000 employees and 155 health clinics throughout Sweden, 56 of which are branded as their own.
 Since 2021 it’s owned by Terveystalo, Finland’s biggest healthcare service company.

 Feelgood offers a wide range of health services for private individuals, organizations, and businesses in the Swedish private and public sectors.